Sample-efficient LLM Optimization with Reset Replay: Abstract

 \section{Abstract}

-Recent advancements in post-training Large Language Models (LLMs), particularly through Reinforcement Learning (RL) and preference optimization methods, are key drivers for enhancing their reasoning capabilities.
-However, these methods are often plagued by low sample efficiency and a susceptibility to primacy bias, where overfitting to initial experiences degrades policy quality and damages the learning process.
-To address these challenges, we introduce LLM optimization with Reset Replay (\modelname), a general and powerful plugin designed to enhance sample efficiency in any preference-based optimization framework. \modelname's core mechanism enables training at a high replay number, maximizing the utility of each collected data batch.
-To counteract the risk of overfitting inherent in high-replay training, \modelname~incorporates a periodic reset strategy with reusing initial data, which preserves network plasticity.
-Furthermore, it leverages a hybrid optimization objective, combining supervised fine-tuning (SFT) and preference-based losses to further bolster data exploitation.
-Our extensive experiments demonstrate that \modelname~significantly boosts the performance of various preference optimization methods on both mathematical and general reasoning benchmarks.
-Notably, an iterative DPO approach augmented with \modelname~achieves comparable performance on challenging math tasks, outperforming some complex and computationally intensive RL-based algorithms.
-These findings highlight that \modelname~offers a practical, sample-efficient, and highly effective paradigm for LLM finetuning, unlocking greater performance from limited data.
+Recent advancements in LLM post-training, particularly through reinforcement learning and preference optimization, are key to boosting their reasoning capabilities.
+However, these methods often suffer from low sample efficiency and a susceptibility to primacy bias, a phenomenon where overfitting to initial experiences diminishes network plasticity and damages the learning process.
+To address these challenges, we introduce LLM optimization with Reset Replay (\modelname), a general and powerful plugin for enhancing sample efficiency in preference-based optimization.
+Its core mechanism enables high-replay training to maximize the utility of each data batch.
+To mitigate overfitting, \modelname~orchestrates a periodic reset strategy that reuses the initial data and policy to maintain network plasticity, and further adopts a hybrid optimization objective to better exploit training data.
+Extensive experiments show that \modelname~significantly boosts the performance of various preference optimization methods on both mathematical and general reasoning benchmarks.
+Notably, an iterative DPO framework augmented with \modelname~achieves comparable performance on challenging math tasks, rivaling many complex or computationally expensive baselines.
+Our findings highlight that \modelname~offers a practical and sample-efficient paradigm from limited offline data, unlocking greater performance with minimal changes to existing post-training workflows.